browserslist/browserslist/README.md

 //    'firefox 33', 'firefox 32', 'chrome 39', 'chrome 38', 'chrome 37']
 ```

-If you will miss argument, Browserslist will try to find `browserslist`
+if you don't provide an argument, Browserslist will look for a `browserslist`
-config in current or parent dirs.
+config file in current or parent directories.

-If config will be missed too, Browserslist will use default browsers list:
+If no config file is found, Browserslist will use default list.:
 `> 1%, last 2 versions, Firefox ESR, Opera 12.1`.

 <a href="https://evilmartians.com/?utm_source=browserslist">